Temple of Set: Later development

 Many members of the Temple had voiced their opposition to Aquino's position of power within it.
 Aquino relinquished his office of High Priest in 1979 to Ronald Keith Barrett, who produced an inspired text of his own, titled The Book of Opening the Way.
 Barrett's approach was later criticized as "more mystical than magical" by Temple members.
 Barrett's leadership was also criticized as authoritarian, resulting in a decline in the Temple's membership.
 Barrett resigned his office and severed ties with the organization in May 1982.
 He subsequently established his own Temple of Anubis, which he led until his 1998 death; it survived until the early 2010s.
 After Barrett's departure, Aquino retook leadership of the Temple of Set.
 During this period, the sociologist Gini Graham Scott clandestinely participated in the Temple, using her observations as the basis for her 1983 book The Magicians: A Study of the Use of Power in a Black Magic Group.

 After receiving his PhD in political science from the University of California, Santa Barbara in 1980, Aquino worked as an adjunct professor at Golden Gate University until 1986 while continuing to serve in the United States Army as an Active Guard Reserve officer at the Presidio of San Francisco.

-He was fascinated with the connections between occultism and Nazism, resulting in some accusations that he was sympathetic to Nazi ideology.
+He was fascinated by the connections between occultism and Nazism, which led to accusations that he was sympathetic to Nazi ideology.
 In 1983, he performed a solitary rite at Walhalla, the subterranean section of the Wewelsburg castle in Germany that was utilized as a ceremonial space by the Schutzstaffel's Ahnenerbe group during the Nazi period.
 This resulted in his formation of the Order of the Trapezoid, lifting the name directly from the early governing body of the Church of Satan to repackage it as a Setian version whose members considered themselves a chivalric order of knights.
 From 1987 through to 1995, the Grand Master of the Order of the Trapezoid was Edred Thorsson, who had joined the Temple of Set in 1984 and risen to the Fifth Degree in 1990.
 Thorsson exerted a "discernible influence" over the Setian community through his books, in which he combined aspects of Satanic philosophy with the Modern Pagan religion of Heathenry.
-In 1980, he founded the Texas-based Rune-Gild The Ring of Troth which shared many of the Temple's key philosophical tenets but with a focus on the study of runes and their applications in magical practice.
+In 1980, he founded the Texas-based Rune-Gild The Ring of Troth, which shared many of the Temple's key philosophical tenets but with a focus on the study of runes and their applications in magical practice.